twome/mane/docs/tasks.md

 # tasks / bugs

 BUG FEAT DEBT

-- BUG 1: new patch tries to write to the whole dir!!
+- BUG 1: new patch tries to write to the whole dir!! (fixed?)

-- BUG 1: forewarn if no connection to server (incl FEAT 3: greyed icon)
+- FEAT 1: forewarn if no connection to server (incl FEAT 3: greyed icon)

 - BUG 1: cache keeps showing patch unless ALL assets are deleted

-- FEAT 1: open patches dir
+- FEAT 1: open patches dir from ext

-- FEAT 1: specify the active matcher
+- FEAT 1: specify the active matcher in server res

 - BUG 1: changing cache.patches at all fucks up because getAllPatches doesn't check for diffs before using caches